cindistar/feed_tab_app/README.md

 # App Overview

-This app is composed by: infinite scrolling, smooth pagination through pictures, MVVM architecture, and valuenotifier, set state and Provider for state management and dependency injection.
+This app is composed by: infinite scrolling, smooth pagination through pictures, MVVM architecture, simple animation (the heart shown in the middle of the picture when tapped twice), ValueNotifier, setState, and Provider for state management and dependency injection.

 # Supported State Management Solutions